nedalozanovska/AIML303441/README.md

 ## Defining the Problem
 **Objective:**
-- Use regression to predict the happiness_index based on island features like amenities, island size, and geographical coordinates.

-**Goal**: Understand how these features impact happiness and predict happiness for new islands.
+- Use regression to predict the happiness_index based on island features like amenities, island size, and geographical coordinates.Understand how these features impact happiness and predict happiness for new islands.

 **1. Splitting the Dataset into Train and Test Sets** **Purpose:** Divide the dataset for training and evaluation.